sbrunk/scala-deeplearn-examples/README.md

 Welcome to scala-deeplearn-examples!

+This repository contains a list of examples used in my blog series on deep learning with Scala https://brunk.io

+You can clone the repository and run the examples using SBT.

 ## Contribution policy ##

 Contributions via GitHub pull requests are gladly accepted from their original author.
 Along with